 During the monitoring season, the reported trap counts are displayed on a Google map.
 The map allows the viewer to zoom in and click on the individual balloons.
 Clicking on a balloon will display the organization responsible for the trap location, municipality where the trap is located, and both the weekly and cumulative counts.
 All counts displayed are the average of the two traps at the site.
 (All counts displayed are the average between the two traps at a site).
 During the trapping period, the information is updated as the entries are made into the data collection website.
 The resolution is not so fine as to pinpoint the exact location of individual trap locations.

 The objective of the monitoring is to increase the awareness of canola producers to the damage potential of bertha armyworm.
 Forecast maps DO NOT replace field scouting.
 No field should be treated for bertha armyworm without proper field scouting.
 Moth catches indicate the potential for damage but the actual populations must be assessed.
 Experience from previous outbreaks has shown us that adjacent fields or even different parts of the same field can have greatly different bertha armyworm numbers.
-Although traps are set in canola fields, producers growing peas and faba bean also need to pay attention to the bertha monitoring system as this insect is also known to feed on both those crops.
+Although traps are set in canola fields, producers growing peas and faba bean and quinoa also need to pay attention to the bertha monitoring system as this insect is also known to feed on both those crops.